eschimmel/Byte217.MAUI/TabControl.md

 ## Problem
 Many developers have created a Tab Control and there are many ways to achieve the goal.
 My challenge was to underline the text of the active tab on all the platforms.
 Underlining the text gives a good user experience, because it clearly indicates which tab is the active one.
+The standard tab control works on pages and used the AppShell component.
+In my case, I wanted multiple tabs on one page and not multiple pages controlled by a TabbedPage.
 On my page I have a TabControl with three tabs.

 ## Solution